Viva La Remote Work! Spain Welcomes Digital Nomads

 Date:

-Madrid, Spain–Spain officially launched its digital nomad visa, approved into law by congress in late December last year, adding itself to the list of 50+ countries worldwide currently offering a visa designated for remote workers.
+Madrid, Spain–Spain officially launched its digital nomad visa, approved into law by Congress in late December last year, adding itself to the list of 50+ countries worldwide currently offering a visa designated for remote workers.

 Spain’s remote worker visa, part of the “Ley de Startups (or Startup Act),” is valid for one year and is extendable up to five.
 However, applicants must be in the country for at least six months per calendar year to continue maintaining requirements.